 Episode transcript

 Marsha Walden: Every dollar that our government invests through us in sales and marketing puts $23 in the pockets of Canadians.
-And so that is a great ROI story, and it’s a fast returns story for tourism.
+That is a great ROI story, and it’s a fast-returns story for tourism.

 Callandra Caufield: I’m extremely optimistic about what we can do in the tourism industry, economically, culturally, maintaining that special feeling here in Cochrane.
-So I, I’m really optimistic.
+I’m really optimistic.

 For some time now, we’ve been interviewing the leaders of various destinations and especially those that are part of the Destination Think Collective, and that continues today.
 But this interview is a little bit special, because we’ve got two guests today who are very knowledgeable about the value that travel can provide to communities and the nation of Canada as a whole.